If you are serious about playing a keyboard or composing you are inevitably going to look for a full, 88 key controller at some point.

-You get his controller for the action and here is a video of two of Kawai actions.
-The video is quite old so the actions are outdated but it’s enough to give you an idea of how they approach actions.
+You get this controller for the action and here is a video of two of Kawai actions.
+The video is quite old but it’s enough to give you an idea of how Kawai approach actions.

 If realism is something you are after and you got the cash for it, take a closer look into it.